-We know that exercise is good for us, and increasingly we’re understanding how it works at the molecular and cellular level: Physical activity boosts levels of heat shock proteins, which help cells resist stress; it also improves mitochondrial function in a manner reminiscent of calorie restriction (CR).
-Our knowledge is sophisticated enough that we can identify and develop small-molecule exercise mimetics and drugs that improve exercise tolerance.
+We know that exercise is good for us, and increasingly we understand how it works at the molecular and cellular level: Physical activity boosts levels of heat shock proteins, which help cells resist stress, and also improves mitochondrial function in a manner reminiscent of calorie restriction (CR).
+Our current knowledge is sophisticated enough that we can identify and develop small-molecule exercise mimetics and drugs that improve exercise tolerance.

-Overall, then, exercise and its molecular/cellular consequences are consistent with longevity assurance pathways and life extension interventions.
-However, there are complications emerging.
+Overall, then, exercise and its molecular/cellular consequences work in concert with longevity assurance pathways and life extension interventions.
+Recently, however, complications have emerged.

-One of the results of exercise is increased activity of anabolic pathways, especially in muscle.
-Building up tissues require new protein synthesis, and new protein synthesis requires activity of the TOR pathway.
-TOR is increasingly thought to be a pro-aging or gerontogenic pathway: rapamycin, a drug that inhibits TOR, blocks senescence and extends lifespan in mice (we already knew that TOR inhibition increased longevity in worms and yeast).
+Exercise increases the activity of anabolic pathways, especially in muscle.
+Building up tissues require new protein synthesis, and new protein synthesis requires the activity of the TOR pathway.
+However, TOR is a pro-aging (or “gerontogenic”) pathway: rapamycin, a drug that inhibits TOR, blocks senescence and extends lifespan in mice; conversely, TOR inhibition increases longevity in worms and yeast.

-Until recently, we’d believed that exercise modulated TOR in the “right” direction for longevity assurance (i.e., down).
-For instance, AMPK, a target of exercise mimetics, appears to downregulate TOR signaling.
+Until recently, we’d believed that exercise modulated TOR in the “right” direction for longevity assurance (i.e., downward).
+For instance, the kinase AMPK, a target of exercise mimetics, appears to downregulate TOR signaling.

-But it would appear that the above result, obtained using exercise mimetics, may not be generally applicable to all exercise — in particular, it does not extend to a specific regimen of exercise designed to stimulate anabolism and muscle growth.
-In blood flow restriction (BFR) exercise, resistance training is combined with pressure cuffs that significantly decrease blood flow to the exercising muscle; it increases protein synthesis in muscle cells and activates the TOR pathway.
-Now, Fry et al. have shown that in older men (who don’t increase muscle mass in response to ordinary resistance training), BFR activates TOR.
+However, new findings indicate that results obtained using exercise mimetics, may not be generally applicable to all exercise — in particular, it does not extend to a specific regimen blood flow restriction (BFR), designed to stimulate anabolism and muscle growth.
+In BFR, resistance training is combined with pressure cuffs that significantly decrease blood flow to the exercising muscle.
+In a recent paper, Fry et al. showed that in older men (who don’t increase muscle mass in response to ordinary resistance training), BFR increases protein synthesis in muscle cells and activates the TOR pathway.

 Superficially, this would seem to represent a contradiction: a lifespan-extending intervention (exercise) activates a lifespan-shortening biochemical signaling pathway (TOR).
 How might this seeming paradox be resolved?

-- TOR activity in the muscle might be irrelevant to lifespan control.
-Testing this hypothesis is a special case of a broader question, which is the determination of the key tissues responsible for the lifespan extension by rapamycin.
-This will probably require tissue-specific conditional knockdowns of either TOR or downstream pathways (e.g., S6K), and will take a while.
+• TOR activity in the muscle might be irrelevant to lifespan control.
+We have yet to identify the key tissues responsible for the lifespan extension by rapamycin.
+Answering this question will probably require the construction of tissue-specific conditional knockdowns of either TOR or downstream pathways (e.g., S6K).
+This will take a while.

-- Not all exercise is lifespan-extending.
-Perhaps exercise regimens specifically optimized to stimulate anabolism might be gerontogenic, while those that create acute stress and activate hormetic pathways might extend lifespan.
+• Not all exercise is lifespan-extending.
+Perhaps exercise regimens specifically optimized to stimulate anabolism might be gerontogenic, whereas those that create acute stress and activate hormetic pathways might extend lifespan.

 Where did you get the impression that “Until recently, we’d believed that exercise modulated TOR in the “right” direction for longevity assurance (i.e., down)” — just from indirect regulators like AMPK?
 It’s pretty long-established that resistance training, at least, activates mTOR (see eg. references cited in this review; indeed, it’d be pretty counterintuitive if an anabolic activity had an overall catabolic effect on autophagy.
 Moreover, as the same review emphasizes, things that athletes do to maximize gains (like consume leucine and leucine-rich proteins like whey) work exactly by further amplifying mTOR signaling.